Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Evaluation

 \subsection{Study Design and Sample}

 The developed feedback system\footnote{See: \url{https://wasp.leibniz-ipn.de/login}.} was tested during the first stage of the German Physics Olympiad—an annual problem-centered student competition for secondary school students across all of Germany.
 All students who registered for the German Physics Olympiad were invited to voluntarily use the system (and thereby participate in our study\footnote{Informed consent was assured with participants via e-mail.
 Participants below the age of 16 were required to register in supervision with their parents.
-AI-use and data protection adhere to local rules and especially the EU AI-Act and DSGVO.}), which was advertised as a problem solving training opportunity—accessible to all participants at every time regardless of their place of residence.
+AI-use and data protection adhere to local rules and especially the EU AI-Act and DSGVO/GDPR.}), which was advertised as a problem solving training opportunity—accessible to all participants at every time regardless of their place of residence.

-In alignment with the technology acceptance model \cite{Scherer2019}, the perceived usefulness and perceived correctness of the LLM-generated feedback was assessed.
-Regarding usefulness, after having completed a physics problem in the feedback system and having received LLM-generated feedback, students could rate their agreement with the statement: "The feedback I received for this problem helped me to better understand and work on this problem."
-Ratings were given on a 5-point Likert scale—from strongly disagree~(1) to strongly agree~(5).
-To assess students' perceived correctness of the LLM-generated feedback, students were additionally asked to rate their agreement with the statement: "The feedback appeared to be factually correct" on a 5-point Likert scale as above.
+After completing each of the six problems, students could rate the usefulness and correctness of the feedback received for that problem.
+Since students could work on multiple problems, they could also provide multiple ratings. \corr{Because multi-item scales based on the Technology Acceptance Model would have substantially extended the questionnaire after each problem and risked reducing engagement or causing participant drop-out, we used a single Likert-type item.} Regarding usefulness, after having completed a physics problem in the feedback system and having received LLM-generated feedback twice for the respective problem, students could rate their agreement with the statement: "The feedback I received for this problem helped me to better understand and work on this problem."
+Ratings were given on a 5-point \corr{single Likert-type item}—ranging from strongly disagree~(1) to strongly agree~(5).
+To assess students' perceived correctness of the LLM-generated feedback, students were additionally asked to rate their agreement with the statement: "The feedback appeared to be factually correct" on a 5-point \corr{single Likert-type item} as above.

-In total, we received \mbox{$N=64$} ratings to each of the above items.
-Students also had the chance to elaborate on both their ratings in the form of an open-text response.
-This way, we received 47 written elaborations further explaining the ratings.
+\corr{A total of 38 students worked on at least one problem and rated the perceived usefulness and correctness of the feedback for the problems they attempted.
+As students could submit ratings for each individual problem, this resulted in 64 ratings of perceived usefulness and perceived correctness.
+Each rating corresponded to one problem and was provided after the problem had been completed and feedback had been received twice.
+Across the different problems, we obtained 36, 8, 6, 5, 5, and 4 ratings, respectively.} Students also had the chance to elaborate on both their ratings in the form of an open-text response.
+This way, we additionally received 47 written elaborations further explaining the ratings.